Triston Casas Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- The righty's last time out came on Saturday against the Seattle Mariners, when he went three innings, surrendering seven earned runs while allowing six hits.
+- His last appearance was on Sunday against the Seattle Mariners, when the right-hander went 5 2/3 innings, surrendering three earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.